edhowland/viper/Bugs.md

 ## The unalias command in Bash can take many aliases, as log as they all exist.

 Currently, Vish cannot do this.

+Also, if the string is not aliased, report an error and return false

 ## The car, cdr, cadr, caddr, cdddr, cdddr and cadddr commands do not play nicely together